ethereum-optimism/optimism/omgx_examples/compound-simple/README.md

 # Deploying on Rinkeby-Boba Network and Initiating

-Instructions or Deploying Compound Governance Protocol on Rinkeby-Boba.
+Instructions for deploying Compound Governance Protocol on Rinkeby-Boba.
 First create a `.env` file that follows the structure of `.env.example`.

 ```bash